Jail Locations, Visiting & Information

-We schedule appointments Wednesday and Thursday 8:00 a.m. to 4:00 p.m. prior to the weekend you want to visit.
+We schedule appointments Monday-Thursday 8:00 a.m. to 3:30 p.m. and Friday 8:00 a.m. to 3:00 p.m.
 Visiting slots are available Saturdays, Sundays, and some Holidays and are scheduled according to the inmate housing assignments.
-Visits are approximately 45 minutes.
-You may call (831) 454-2420 to schedule an appointment.
+You may call (831) 454-7800 to schedule an appointment.
 Visits may be scheduled up to one week in advance.

 - Visiting inmates is by appointment only and visitors must be approved in advance.

 - Inmates must be in custody for 72 hours prior to having any visits.

 - Appointments are required and must be made with the Reception Staff at least 24 hours in advance.

 - Inmates are allowed two visits per week (only one visit per day).

 - Visitors must arrive and register 30 minutes prior to their scheduled visit to avoid cancellation.
 Once you have checked in and your visit is called, if you are not in our lobby, the visit is cancelled.
 Any visitor canceling or missing a total of 3 visits will be banned from visiting for 30 days.